cakeuwu1/DupeChecker/README.md

 # DupeChecker
 Checks For Duped Items

-Easely Detects Duped Items per packet checking and Warns you
+Easely Detects Duped Items checking and Warns you

 Very accurate and easy to use